EmilyBertani/Challenge_5/README.md

 Make sure to run the appropriate imports:

+`import os`

+`import requests`

+`import json`

 `import pandas as pd`

+`from dotenv import load_dotenv`

-`import hvplot.pandas`
+`import alpaca_trade_api as tradeapi`

-`from pathlib import Path`
+`from MCForecastTools import MCSimulation`

+`%matplotlib inline`

 For more information about Pandas, click [here](https://pandas.pydata.org/)

+For more information about NumPy, click [here](https://numpy.org/)

+For more information about Matplotlib, click [here](https://matplotlib.org/)

+For more information about JSON formatting, click [here](https://jsonformatter.org/)

+For more information about Alpaca Trade API click [here](https://alpaca.markets/algotrading)

-For more information about hvplot and geoviews, click [here](https://hvplot.holoviz.org/)
+For more information about Monte Carlo Simulations click [here](https://www.investopedia.com/terms/m/montecarlosimulation.asp)

 ---